 Other facilities include a lift to all floors, a hearing loop (at reception, in the shop and in the lecture theatre) and an adapted toilet and baby change facility.

 Parking for visitors without a blue badge

 There is pay and display parking close to the Museum on Mansfield Road, Keble Road and Blackhall Road.
-View fees and locations.
+View parking fees and locations.

 There are five Park and Ride car parks (on the A40 at Headington; Redbridge, Abingdon Road, near Kennington; Pear Tree Roundabout, Woodstock Road; Water Eaton, Banbury Road, Kidlington; and Seacourt at Botley).
 The coach park, and main car park for the city, is on Oxpens Road (click here for more information).